alex21738/Medium_Popularity_Prediction/README.md

 The above graphic shows feature importance in XGboost in asccending.
 The top 3 important features are

-1. Reading Time
+1. Reading time
 2. Follwers
-3. Word Count
+3. Word count

 ## Future Exploration